 He leaned against the banister for a while longer.
 “The things I believed,” he finally said, “I don’t know that they’d make sense, or that you’d even listen to me if I told you about them.”

 “You claim to follow money,” she said.
 “But you don’t.
 I’ve seen Lemks’ ledgers.
 He wasn’t paying you that much.
 Not by far as much as I’d assumed.
 And, if you’d wanted, you could have hit that priest’s carriage and taken the money.
-You could have stolen it twice as easily as you did the salt.
-Plus, you let the thieves you recruited take the spices and run, not even demanding a payment.”
+You could have stolen it twice as easily as you did the salt.”

 He didn’t respond.

 “You don’t follow any kingdom or king I can figure out,” she continued.
-“You’re a better swordsman than any simple bodyguard--I suspect better than almost anyone, if you can impress a crime boss with your skill so quickly and soundly.
+“You’re a better swordsman than any simple bodyguard--I suspect better than almost anyone, if you can impress a crime boss with your skill so easily as you did.
 You could have fame, students, and prizes if you decided to become a sport duelist.

 “You claim to listen to your employer,” she continued, “but it seems you give the orders more often than take them--and plus, since you don’t care about money, that whole employer thing is probably just a front.”

 She paused.
-“In fact,” she said, “The only thing I’ve ever seen you express even half an emotion about is that man.
+“In fact,” she said, “the only thing I’ve ever seen you express even half an emotion about is that man.
 Vasher.
 The one with the sword.”

 Even as she said the name, Denth grew more tense.